ChrstphrHll/npc_gen/students/Joyce Helartha.md

 # Joyce Helartha
 ---
 ### Description
-- Halfling Cleric from Verdain
+- Halfling Cleric from Principality of the Palus Peoples
 - 1st year Diplomacy student in Treskal
-- long straight brunette hair that's braided, Pale Brown eyes, and Dark Tan skin
+- shoulder length curly grey hair that's well kept, Pale Brown eyes, and Dark Tan skin
 - Is Innovative and Abrasive, and has Compassion as their ideal

 ### Organizations